-Describe the state program addressed by the Method of Distribution.
+Describe the state program addressed by the Multi-family rental housing development (new construction or acquisition/rehabilitation.
+IHDA will not allow refinancing of existing debt as an eligible activity in the 2017 NHTF Allocation Plan.
+Method of Distribution.
 The Illinois Housing Development Authority (IHDA) has been designated by the Governor as the administering State agency for the NHTF.
 Authorizing statute and HUD's interim rule place specific parameters on the eligible uses of these funds.
 State NHTF grantees are allowed to provide direct funding to subgrantee local governments to operate their own local programs/projects, but not required to do so.
 The State does not intend to use subgrantees in the 2017 funding cycle.
-If the national funding level falls below \$1 Billion, 100% of program funds must be used to b Extremely Low-Income (ELI) households, defined as 30% of area median income or less.
+If the national funding level falls below \$1 Billion, 100% of program funds must be used to benefit Extremely Low-Income (ELI) households, defined as 30% of area median income or less.
 States must use at least 80% of all funds (or 90% of program funds) for rental housing/renters.
 IHDA is allowed to use up to 10% of remaining program funds for homeownership assistance.
 IHDA will use 90% of all funds (100% of all program funds) for rental housing.
 There is also an allowance to use up to 10% of all funds for general administration and planning costs.
 IHDA will use said funds for this purpose, which also include affirmatively furthering fair housing activities.